Curious what to plant in October In Tucson? October is another really busy month for Tucson gardeners!

 snap pea seedlings in trays mini soil blocks 2 inch

-A tray of snap peas started early-October is ready to go out into the field before the end of the month
+A 1020 tray of super snap peas started early-October is ready to go out into the field before the end of the month

 Keep in mind that while first frost rarely comes before November (and sometimes as late as December) in Tucson, frost could show up as early as the end of October.